Digital learning environments

 Pros and cons of online teaching and modern learning methods

-In a survey addressed to students of various universities of the Unite! network. questions were formulated regarding the biggest problems they encountered during e-learning/remote classes/using modern methods and regarding the best examples and practices they witnessed during this type of classes.
+In a survey completed by students of various universities of the Unite! network, questions were formulated regarding the biggest problems students encountered during e-learning/remote classes/using modern methods and regarding the best examples and practices they witnessed during this type of class.

 When it comes to the biggest problems , students draw attention to many issues.
 The first is the use of many different tools , which means that students are not able to get to know all of them properly.
 The following statement proves this: Lots of different tools and platforms used by teachers - it can be confusing.
 Reluctance of instructors to use this form of teaching.
 This often made the classes boring and I found it difficult to concentrate on them.
-Another issue they raised are problems related to internet connection , both on the teacher's side and on the students' side.
-Students wrote that they were a problem: Connection to the internet in a train, internet connection & human connection (it's hard to make friends over zoom chat).
-Internet connection, not sharing the screen.
+Another issue they raised is problems related to internet connection , both on the teacher's side and on the students' side.
+Students wrote that there was a problem with: c onnection to the internet in a train, and human interaction (it's hard to make friends over online chat).

-Students also pointed out that some elements of classes should not be performed using remote learning tools and not everything can be learned in this way.
-They indicate as a problem the use of remote tools to learn practical skills, which in their opinion should not happen: During the pandemic period we had laboratories in a remote form but it didn't let practice e. g. how to construct a system to synthesis or what can go wrong during the experiment .
+Students also pointed out that some elements of classes should not be performed using remote learning tools, and not everything can be learned in this way.
+They indicate as a problem the use of remote tools to learn practical skills, which in their opinion should not happen: During the pandemic period, we had laboratories in a remote form, but it didn't allow us to practice.
+E.g. how to construct a system to synthesis or what can go wrong during the experiment .
 However, they pointed out that the tools developed during the pandemic should continue to be used and developed and not doing so is a big mistake: All of the improvements that were made during the pandemic were gotten rid of when the pandemic ended.

 To sum up, the survey shows that there is wide variation among students in terms of the tools they would like to use while learning